 Pack for all weathers

-As with most UK festivals, there is no guarantee of wall to wall sunshine, so it will help to pack for everything that the British weather can throw at you!
+As with all UK festivals, there is no guarantee of wall to wall sunshine, so it will help to pack for everything that the British weather can throw at you!

-You will need a hoody – this is a festival must-have.
-Even in summer, it can get very cold at night, so bring a pair of woolly socks, a warm hat, gloves and trousers.
+You will need a hoodie – this is a festival must-have, even in summer, it can get very cold at night, so bring a pair of woolly socks, a warm hat, gloves, and trousers.
+If you need a hoodie don't panic, Brothers Festival Hoodies are available direct from our Official Merchandise section on our website.

-Rain showers are almost a given at a festival, so pack a simple cagoole or poncho to keep you dry during a shower.
+Rain showers are almost a given at a festival, so pack a simple cagoule or poncho to keep you dry if it rains.
 They pack up really small and don't take up much space in your rucksack.

 Footwear is very important for festivals, so pack a pair of comfortable trainers or walking boots as you will be standing around for hours.
 To be on the safe side, pack a pair of flip flops, trainers and a pair of wellies too!